Dtronix/NexNet/README.md

 NexNet has a limitation where the total arguments passed can't exceed 65,535 bytes.
 To address this, NexNet comes with built-in handling for duplex pipes via the `NexusDuplexPipe` argument, allowing you to both send and receive byte arrays.
 This is especially handy for continuous data streaming or when dealing with large data, like files.
 If you need to send larger data, you should use the `NexusDuplexPipe` arguments to handle the transmission.

 ## Channels
-Building upon the Duplex Pipes infrastructure, NexNet prvoides two channel structures to allow transmission/streaming of data structures via the `INexusDuplexChannel<T>` and `INexusDuplexUnmanagedChannel<T>` interfaces.
+Building upon the Duplex Pipes infrastructure, NexNet provides two channel structures to allow transmission/streaming of data structures via the `INexusDuplexChannel<T>` and `INexusDuplexUnmanagedChannel<T>` interfaces.

-Several extension methods have been provided to allow for ease of reading and writing of entire collections (eg. selected table rows).
+Several extension methods have been provided to allow for ease of reading and writing of entire collections (e.g. selected table rows).
 - `NexusChannelExtensions.WriteAndComplete<T>(...)`: Writing a collection to either a `INexusDuplexChannel<T>` or `INexusChannelWriter<T>` with optional batch sizes for optimized sending.
 - `NexusChannelExtensions.ReadUntilComplete<T>(...)`: Reads from either a `INexusDuplexChannel<T>` or a `INexusChannelReader<T>` with an optional initial collection size to reduce collection resizing.

 #### INexusDuplexChannel<T>
-The `INexusDuplexChannel<T>` interface provides data transmission for all types which can be seralized by [MemoryPack](https://github.com/Cysharp/MemoryPack#built-in-supported-types).
+The `INexusDuplexChannel<T>` interface provides data transmission for all types which can be serialized by [MemoryPack](https://github.com/Cysharp/MemoryPack#built-in-supported-types).
 This is the interface tuned for general usage and varying sized payloads.
-If you have an [unmanaged types](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/unmanaged-types) to send, make sure to use the  `INexusDuplexUnmanagedChannel<T>` interface instead as it is fine tuned for performance of those simple types
+If you have an [unmanaged types](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/unmanaged-types) to send, make sure to use the  `INexusDuplexUnmanagedChannel<T>` interface instead as it is fine-tuned for performance of those simple types

 Acquisition is handled through the `INexusClient.CreateChannel<T>` or `SessionContext<T>.CreateChannel<T>` methods.
 If an instance is created, it should be disposed to release held resources.

 #### INexusDuplexUnmanagedChannel<T> (Unmanaged Types)
 The `INexusDuplexUnmanagedChannel<T>` interface provides data transmission for [unmanaged types](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/unmanaged-types).
 This is good for mainly simple types and structs.
-This interface should always be used over the `INexusDuplexChannel<T>` if the type is an unmanaged type as it is fine tuned for performance.
+This interface should always be used over the `INexusDuplexChannel<T>` if the type is an unmanaged type as it is fine-tuned for performance.

 Acquisition is handled through the `INexusClient.CreateUnmanagedChannel<T>` or `SessionContext<T>.CreateUnmanagedChannel<T>` methods.
 If an instance is created, it should be disposed to release held resources.